David Faraci

 Palace Green

 Here you’ll find Durham Castle and Durham Cathedral, as well as the Palace Green Library.
 All are worth a visit, but the cathedral is both the star and the easiest—just walk on in!
 The only part of the cathedral you’d need to book in advance is the Central Tower Climb, 325 steps up to a (reportedly) glorious view over Durham.
-There are sometimes tours of the castle available, but as it is student accommodations this is inconsistent (especially during your visit over graduation week).
-If you are desperate to see it, let me know and I may be able to walk you in at some point.
+There are sometimes tours of the castle available, but as it is student accommodations this is inconsistent.

 Beamish: The Living Museum of the North